denisecase/windows-setup/README.md

 1. In Windows go to Settings / Update & Security / For Developers / select “Developer mode”.
 2. Wait until the package finishes installing.
 3. Scroll down to "For Developers" and ensure the following options are checked.
-4. "Change settings to show file extensions"
+4. "Change settings to **show file extensions**"
-5. "Change settings to show hidden and system files"
+5. "Change settings to **show hidden and system files**"
-6. "Change settings to show full path in title bar"
+6. "Change settings to **show full path in title bar**"
-7. Scroll down to "PowerShell" and ensure the following option is checked.
-8. "Change execution policy to allow local PowerShell scripts to run without signing.
+7. Scroll down to "PowerShell" and ensure the following option is checked: "Change execution policy to allow local PowerShell scripts to run without signing.
 Require signing for remote scripts."

 ## Learn about PowerShell